emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 4. Click the **Add Action** button, select **Forwarding with Data Bridge** from the dropdown list, and then select the data bridge we just created under **Data Bridge**.
 Then click the **Add** button.
 4. Click **Create** at the page bottom to finish the creation.

 Now a rule to forward data to InfluxDB via an InfluxDB bridge is created.
-You can click **Data Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flows** to view the topology.
 It can be seen that the messages under topic `t/#`  are sent and saved to InfluxDB after parsing by rule  `my_rule`.

 ### Test the Data Bridge and Rule